colav/KayPacha/README.md

 Remember you only can use max 2 threads due a Oracle XE version limitation [more information here](https://docs.oracle.com/en/database/oracle/oracle-database/18/xeinl/licensing-restrictions.html)

-Saving the model product for scienti on MongoDB
+Saving the model product for scienti on MongoDB (default users are UDEA_CV,UDEA_GR,UDEA_IN)

 `
 kaypacha_scienti --model_year 2018 --model product  --max_threads 2 --checkpoint